tum-pbs/pbdl-book/diffphys-examples.md

 Time stepping with interleaved DP and NN operations for $k$ solver iterations.
 The dashed gray arrows indicate optional intermediate evaluations of loss terms (similar to the solid gray arrow for the last step $k$), and intermediate outputs of the NN are indicated with a tilde.
 ```

-Due to the iterative nature of this process, errors will start out very small, and then slowly increase exponentially over the course of iterations.
+Due to the iterative nature of this process, errors will start out very small, and then (for modes with eigenvalues larger than one in the Jacobian) slowly increase exponentially over the course of iterations.
 Hence they are extremely difficult to detect in a single evaluation, e.g., with a simpler supervised training setup.
 Rather, it is crucial to provide feedback to the NN at training time how the errors evolve over course of the iterations.
 Additionally, a pre-computation of the states is not possible for such iterative cases, as the iterations depend on the state of the NN.
 Naturally, the NN state is unknown before training time and changes while being trained.
+This is the classic ML problem of **data shift**.
 Hence, a DP-based training is crucial in these recurrent settings to provide the NN with gradients about how its current state influences the solver iterations, and correspondingly, how the weights should be changed to better achieve the learning objectives.

 DP setups with many time steps can be difficult to train: the gradients need to backpropagate through the full chain of PDE solver evaluations and NN evaluations.
 Typically, each of them represents a non-linear and complex function.
 Hence for larger numbers of steps, the vanishing and exploding gradient problem can make training difficult.
 Some practical considerations for alleviating this will follow int {doc}`diffphys-code-sol`.